 Why is sleep good for our skin?

-Understand the skin cycle between day and night
+Understanding the skin cycle between day and night

-Let's first talk about cutaneous chronobiology to understand how our skin works day and night and how sleep can impact this process?
+Let's first talk about cutaneous chronobiology to understand how our skin functions day and night and how sleep can impact this process?
 The skin and mainly the epidermis goes through 4 phases of activity in 24 hours:

 Wake